-Message from the Founder of the World Forum on Disaster Reduction
+Message from the Founder of the World BOSAI Forum

 One of the most painful things in life is to never see your loved ones again; the Great East Japan Earthquake that occurred on March 11, 2011 killed nearly 20,000 people in an instant, and tens of thousands of people, including the families, friends and acquaintances of the victims, continue to experience the pain of unbearable separation.